shonhartman/25-data-modeling/explorer.md

 You've used the Marvel API quite a bit.
 Let's model a comic site of our own for DC.
 You'll need to think about the fact that there are characters (the superheroes), comics (the actual issues), series (the collections of issues), events (which consist of many issues), artists, writers, et cetera.
 This is an incredibly deep rabbit hole.
 Create at least 5 models that would be able to provide enough information for someone to build all of our Marvel apps, but in the DC universe.

-1. characters - string - each character in the DC universe
 2. description - string - a description for each character
 3. image_url - string - images associated with each characters
 4. comics - string, array - a list of all DC comics
 5. creators - string, array - authors associated with their comic works
-6. events - string, array - events associated with each character and each author involved

 7. writers - string, array - writers and their associated works
 8. artists - string, array - artists and their associated works

-//
+##Character Model
+1. characters - string - each character in the DC universe
+2. character id - number
+3. events - string, array - events associated with each character and each author involved
+##Comics Model

+##Creators Model

+##Events Model

+##Series Model

+##Stories Model

+///////////////////////////////////////////////////////////////////////LECTURE NOTES

+//Subaru

+##Vehicle Model
+1. name
+2. year
+3. price
+4. mpg

+##Color Image Model
+1. color_image_id
+2. color_circle

+##3D Image Model
+1. image_urls
+2. color_image_id
+3. coordinates
+4. interior/ exterior 3D - boolean